MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/index.md

 ## [Windows](windows/index.md)

 Xamarin.Forms has support for the Universal Windows Platform (UWP) on Windows 10.
-This article describes how to add a a UWP project to an existing Xamarin.Forms solution.
+This article describes how to add a UWP project to an existing Xamarin.Forms solution.

 ## [WPF](wpf.md)